fennsaji/solochain-substrate-template/docs/CUSTOM_SIGNING_IMPLEMENTATION_GUIDE.md

     }
 );

-// Update the signature type to support your custom signatures pub type Signature = sp_runtime::MultiSignature;
+// Update the signature type to support your metamui signatures pub type Signature = sp_runtime::MultiSignature;
 pub type AccountId = <<Signature as Verify>::Signer as IdentifyAccount>::AccountId;
 ```